diffblue/gitlab/doc/architecture/blueprints/ci_scale/index.md

 to fix primary keys overflow risk and unblock other teams that are working on database partitioning and sharding.

-We want to improve situation around bottlenecks that are known already, like builds queuing mechanisms that is using the large table, and other things that are holding other teams back.
+We want to improve known bottlenecks, like builds queuing mechanisms that is using the large table, and other things that are holding other teams back.